cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 Docker is one of the easiest ways to start working with CDAP without having to manually configure anything.
-A Docker container with the CDAP SDK pre-installed is available on the Docker Hub for download.
+A Docker image with the CDAP SDK pre-installed is available on the Docker Hub for download.

 To use the **Docker image**, you can either start the container from :ref:`a command line